JMyklebust/Scripts/PowerShell/HP/README.md

-# Scripts relating to HP computers
+# Scripts for HP computers

-Here are scripts relating to functions on HP computers.
+Here are scripts for working with HP (buisness) computers.

 ## Script descriptions